 Welcome back to Part 2 of our Guide to Essential Oils!
-In today’s post, we’ll go over the many ways to incorporate essential oils into your cooking, homemade household cleaning products and beauty regimen.
+In today’s post, we’ll go over the many ways to incorporate essential oils into your cooking, homemade household cleaning products, popular massages, and beauty regimen.
 We hope you’re excited, because we certainly are!

 Essential Oils in Cooking

 Essential oils can be incorporated into every meal of your day – making it easy and tasty to absorb their many health benefits!
 You may replace any ingredient with essential oil, such as oregano for its essential oil, peppermint, etc., but be forewarned that this oil is a concentrate so only use 1-2 drops per meal*.
 That said, if you would like to dilute your essential oil, pair it with a “carrier” oil such as coconut or almond.

 *It should also be noted that, as is the case with most things, essential oils can be harmful when consumed in high doses.
 A couple of drops a day per person is the recommended safe amount.

 Essential oils commonly used in foods and baked goods are basil, lemon, nutmeg, orange, oregano, peppermint and rose.
 Below are some recipes to try:

 It’s incredibly easy to use essential oils in everyday recipes – you can sub herbs for oils, use oils in baked goods to elevate a specific flavor, or put them in your smoothies and drinks to start your day off on the right track.

 Essential Oils in Household Products

 Essential oils such as tea tree, lemon, eucalyptus or orange can be used in homemade household cleaners*.
 These essential oils will not only impart a fresh aroma, but will also help kill any germs or bacteria with their natural antiviral and antibacterial properties.

 *When using essential oils in homemade cleaners, be sure to use only a couple of drops as contact with highly concentrated amounts can lead to skin irritation.